 Yet Singapore is also considered one of the most accessible countries globally.
-This shows that having capitalism and socialism or a mixed economy does not mean a country is free; in fact, Singapore has shown us quite the opposite.
+This shows that having capitalism and socialism or a mixed economy does not mean a country is free; Singapore has shown us quite the opposite.

 The government owns a lot of stakes and shares in many of Singapore’s major businesses.
-The Unheard magazine also pointed this out about the Singapore government and their investments in the business sector of this island nation:
+The Unheard magazine also pointed this out about the Singapore government and its investments in the business sector of this island nation:

 The government owns not just the land but also many enterprises; Singapore is an economy mixed between socialism and capitalism.

 The mix between capitalism and socialism does not mean there is a lack of freedom for Singaporean citizens.
 Singapore has shown us that quite the opposite is true.

 The People’s Policy Project talks about what they call the ”case of Singapore” when they say:

 We can see that the case of Singapore shows us that a country can have a mixed economy and be successful.
 They can even have what many calls a market socialist nation that will look to own mean of production for the public good while at the same time allowing a high degree of personal freedom.
 Singapore has shown the world this is possible.

 At A Bus On A Dusty Road, we talk about everything about history, travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.